rkoshak/sensorReporter/gpio/README.md

 ### Dependencies

 The user running sensor_reporter must have permission to access the GPIO pins.
-To grant the `sensorReporter` user GPIO permissions add the user to the group `gpio`:  `sudo adduser sensorReporter gpio`
+To grant the `sensorReporter` user GPIO permissions add the user to the group `gpio`:  `$ sudo adduser sensorReporter gpio`

 Depends on RPi.GPIO.